-The voice of the nerve tumours community
+The voice of the NF community

 In 1981, Trish Green took part in a BBC radio programme "Does he take sugar", and was put in touch with Clare Pepperell (Webb).
-Both ladies had been trying to find other families affected by Neurofibromatosis (nerve tumours), and as a result they founded “Link: The Neurofibromatosis Association”, which first became a registered charity in 1982.
+Both ladies had been trying to find other families affected by Neurofibromatosis (nerve tumours), and as a result they founded “The Neurofibromatosis Association”, which first became a registered charity in 1982.

-Nerve tumours are not limited to one group of people.
+NF are not limited to one group of people.
 Regardless of gender, age, ethnicity, sexuality, disability or wealth – if not catered for appropriately, can cause intense grief and isolation.

-Nerve tumours can be uncompromising, painful and punishing without the right support network.
+NF can be uncompromising, painful and punishing without the right support network.
 As long as the condition is around, we will strive to provide better and more targeted support.
 Our Nerve Tumours UK Helpline and support network is available to every region of the United Kingdom, and we endeavor to support those outside of the UK wherever possible.